 It refers to any unwanted effect caused by a drug.

-All medicines have side effects, but in many people the side effects are milder, or patients are able to deal with them.
+All medicines have side effects, but the side effects are milder in many people, or patients can deal with them.

 These side effects give rise to unwanted symptoms caused by medical treatment.

 They are also called ” adverse effects ” or “adverse reactions.”

 All medications can cause side effects, especially if you do not use them as recommended.

 This includes prescription drugs, over-the-counter medications, herbal remedies, and natural supplements.

 Side effects can range from mild, such as drowsiness or discomfort (nausea), to severe, as life-threatening conditions, although these are rare.